 Just over 70 students are currently enrolled in the part-time program, a large enough group to create a cohesive community while small enough to ensure that all students have ample access to faculty.

 As a part-time student, you can participate in a full range of curricular and extracurricular options, including Widener Law Journal, the Widener Journal of Law, Economics and Race, the Moot Court Honor Society, and the Trial Advocacy Honor Society.
+Just like our full-time students, part-time students may qualify for substantial scholarships to defray the cost of tuition.

 Widener’s Extended Division has been the starting point for alumni now successful in a broad array of endeavors, from Pennsylvania’s auditor general to the president of a major insurance company, to associates with private firms practicing in areas ranging from intellectual property to labor and employment law.